 Though the search criteria for the whereabouts of Israel point to only one conclusion, most Israelites are blind to their origins.
 In this final installment of the series, Charles Whitaker deals with the question of why Israel has forgotten its identity.

 As he aged, Solomon listened to his foreign wives and fell into idolatry.
-For this, Charles Whitaker shows, God divided his kingdom between Israel and Judah, but promised that a king of Judaic lineage will alway rule Israel—another search criterion in the quest to locate modern Israel.
+For this, Charles Whitaker shows, God divided his kingdom between Israel and Judah, but promised that a king of Judaic lineage will alway rule Israel—another search criterion i. . .

 Receive Biblical truth in your inbox—spam-free!
 This daily newsletter provides a starting point for personal study, and gives valuable insight into the verses that make up the Word of God.
-See what over 145,000 subscribers are already receiving.
+See what over 140,000 subscribers are already receiving.